We’ve been going to Bournemouth Air Festival since its inception in 2008 and seen it grow from strength to strength over the years.

 We’re blessed that we don’t have far to travel at all and of course being local, know where to park and which back roads to use to avoid traffic.
 The past few years there has been a Park and Ride very close to our home.
 We used it one year but find it easier (and cheaper) to take our own car.

-This year we spent a day at the beach between Bournemouth and Boscombe piers; a day at Hengistbury Head; an hour on the cliff above Durley Chine (to see the Vulcan on its last flight).
+One year we spent a day at the beach between Bournemouth and Boscombe piers; a day at Hengistbury Head; an hour on the cliff above Durley Chine (to see the Vulcan on its last flight).

-A selection of this year’s photos:
+A selection of photos

 Between the Piers (Friday)